hozmaster/dyndnsgd/dns/TASKLIST.md

           - [ ] User should be able to enable/disable ip address check from UI.
         - [ ] List all fetched domains
             -  [ ] Save current '@' record content to database (if possible)
-        - [ ] User should be able to enable/disable domains from UI.
+        - [ ] User should be able to enable/disable the ip check for domain from UI.
 If disabled, domain is not used to WAN IP checks
 - [ ] Backend
     - [ ] backend should be able to receive the fetch request from UI side.
         - [ ] It should be able to connect to the Service with given key and secret.